lisongxu/CSCE156-Project-DB/README.md

 ### 2.1 Database

 All the information is stored on the database server `cse-linux-01.unl.edu`.
-Please write an MySQL code to initialize the database, such as creating all the tables, and inserting the initial data into these tables.
+Please write an MySQL code to initialize the database, such as creating all the tables, and inserting the initial user and post data into these tables.

 ### 2.1 Users